 Our hedgehog Hynee spends a couple of hours a night running on his wheel and sometimes I think he’s probably running a half marathon in one night.

 Heating is a must as they need to be kept warm to stop them from falling into hibernation.
-Hibernation can be fatal to them as they won’t have enough fat reserves to survive and will starve to death.
+African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into Hibernation can be fatal to them as they won’t have enough fat reserves to survive and will starve to death.

 We have a heat pad mat that we keep under his igloo house so he can sleep and hide in a temperature-controlled environment.